 There are no two ways about the fact that agriculture means everything to the people of Nagaland.
 Since the maximum population of the state is dependable upon agriculture alone, the local people of Nagaland consider their occupation worthy of worshipping and celebrating.
-And, for this reason alone they celebrate the Hornbill festival which is a joyful manifestation of the same thought.
+And, for this reason only, they celebrate the Hornbill festival, which is a joyful manifestation of the same thought.

-Apart from the awareness and traditional culture promoting activities the festival has a lot more to engage its young participants.
+2. Fun Activites and Cultural Performances.
+Apart from the awareness and traditional culture promoting activities, the festival has a lot more in store for you.
 Many folk dance performances, and folk music performances are scheduled to entertain the guests from across the country.
-Apart from the cultural performances the festival also displays traditional sports and ethnic food to grab the eyeballs.
+Apart from the cultural performances, the festival also displays traditional sports and ethnic food to grab the eyeballs.

 By Road.
-If you get excited about road trips or are interested in exploring the highways and the byways of India then traveling to Naga Heritage village by road for the Hornbill Festival can be a memorable experience.
-Tourists who are arriving from Delhi, Mumbai, Kolkata, and Bengaluru are required to travel 2,200, 3,100, 1,300, and 3,200km respectively to reach the village.
-Another comfortable and budget-friendly way to reach here is via inter-state tourists buses.
+If road trips excite you or if you are interested in exploring the highways and the byways of India then traveling to Naga Heritage village by road for the Hornbill Festival can be a memorable experience.
+Following is an estimate of the distance in kilometers and the best route that you may take to reach the city.

 By Air.
-People who are willing to visit Nagaland can opt for airways travel.
-Dimapur is the only airport in the state which is approx. 75km away from the Heritage village.
+Dimapur Airport is the only airport in the state which is approx. 75km away from the Heritage village.
 After checking out from the airport, tourists can take a taxi or a bus to cover the rest of the distance.
 For international flights, the nearest airport is in Guwahati.

 01 December 2019 - 10 December 2019